osrsbox/osrsbox.github.io/projects/osrsbox-db/index.md

 ## Project Feedback and Contribution

-This is an independent project (thus far).
-However, I would thoroughly appreciate any feedback regarding the project, especially problems with the inaccuracies of the JSON files and missing items.
-The best method is to post a Github issue with a feature request, bug or other problem.
+I would thoroughly appreciate any feedback regarding the OSRSBox database project, especially problems with the inaccuracies of the data provided in the database.
+So if encounter any issue, could you please let me know.
+The same goes for any discovered bugs, or if you have a specific feature request.
+The best method is to [open a new Github issue](https://github.com/osrsbox/osrsbox-db/issues) in the project repository.
+In addition, please feel free to submit a pull request if you have code that you wish to contribute - I would thoroughly appreciate the helping hand.
+For any code contributions, the best method is to [open a new GitHub pull request](https://github.com/osrsbox/osrsbox-db/pulls) in the project repository.

+This project has started to be used by other developers of Old School RuneScape fan websites - which is great!
+Also, a special thanks to the following GitHub users who have already contributed to the project:

+- @jburleigh1
+- @sheymyster